provablyprivate/documents/reports/week19.md

 Presented the our work for the rest of the students and defended our thesis.
 We also wrote the final evaluation for the course.

 ### Preperations before next week
+Read through the critique on our report and finalize it.